Ceramic surface replacement – but is it possible minimally-invasively?

 The last 10 years have shown that minimally invasive approaches are crucial for the success of hip surgery:

-Patients who value quick recovery, minimal pain, and functional safety benefit particularly from minimally invasive techniques – which, unfortunately, are not feasible with resurfacing.
+Patients who value rapid recovery, minimal pain, and functional safety particularly benefit from minimally invasive techniques – which are unfortunately not feasible in surface replacement.

 9.3 Bone preservation vs. safety

-Resurfacing sounds attractive because it promises maximum bone preservation .
+Surface replacement sounds attractive because it maximum bone preservation .
 But practice shows:

 9.4 Decision-making aid for patients